Ostyantic/reading-notes/Markdown.md

 ## Why use Markdown?

-+ Markdown is very popular and used by many because of its simplicity.
++ Markdown is very popular and used by many because of its simplicity
 + Easy to read and write
 + Allows non-coders to use with ease, however, there is a learning curve.
 + Customizeable